Reasons to do a human rights internship

 We all know that internal rage in our gut when something is unfair.
-Anger is a powerful emotion, because it oftens fuels great change.
+Anger is a powerful emotion, because it often fuels great change.
 Anger turns to determination, and determination turns to drive.
 If you have the drive to fight for every underserved person, regardless of ethnicity, nationality, language, race, religion, sex, or sexuality, then we need you in the human rights sector.
-Please consider these 10 reasons why you should explore our human rights internships.

 As a typical intern at a huge organization, it’s easy to feel like another cog in the machine.
 You fetch coffee, buy donuts, deliver sandwiches.
 While your presence is helpful, you’re not in the position to enact direct change.
 All our organizations are intimate, smaller operations that are eager for any help you bring to the table.
 Most likely you’ll be wearing many different hats; you might help with the support programs as well as help execute creative projects.
 This will help keep your resume diverse, and make you a formidable candidate when you start applying for jobs.